 GCSE GRADE PROFILE

-Students will normally achieve 9-5 grades in a range of subjects, including Geography.
+Students will study Geography must achieve five GCSE grades from 9 – 4, including Geography.
 In order to cope with the essay writing needed for the examination papers, students would normally be expected to have Grade 5 in English.
 They would also benefit from at least a Grade 5 in Mathematics due to the increased statistical content in the course.